mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 ## Getting the Word Counts
 With the data in the table, I can get the word counts pretty easily.
 I need to use three useful Hive commands: `lateral view`, `explode` and `split`.
 I'll execute these three commands on their own to explain them and then execute the whole query.

-So, what does these do?
+So, what do these do?

 According to the [Apache wiki](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+LateralView), "Lateral view is used in conjunction with user-defined table generating functions such as explode()".
 I use `lateral view` to apply the `explode` function to the column `text` in every row in the table. `Explode` converts the `text` column to separate rows. `Split` returns an array with each word as an element (similar to Python).